-- A room observation and/or assessments may be carried out by the SENCO - Specific targets are identified and discussed with the Senior Practitioner and Key Carer.
-An individual Education Plan (IEP) may be set up.
-A copy will be given to the parents.
-The IEP may include - Nature of difficulty - Targets to be achieved - Review date - Childs views and actions - Parental/carers views and actions - Any involvement by other professionals or staff - Class work is further differentiated in a similar way as before and children will receive support in a withdrawal situation or in class as part of a small group (from an additional adult). - A review date is set to discuss progress, effectiveness of the special help, parental views, and child's views (where appropriate) and future action to take which may include a consultation with Inclusion Support staff.
+- A room observation and/or assessments may be carried out by the SENCO - Specific targets are identified and discussed with the Senior Practitioner and Key Carer. - A SEND Support Plan may be put in place by a development Officer outlining... - Overview of development / Nature of difficulties - Professionals involved - Child information - Individual targets.

+A copy will be agreed and given to parents.

+- Activities are further differentiated within the child's room in a similar way as before and children will receive support from an additional adult in a withdrawal situation or in class as part of a small group. - A review date is set to discuss progress, effectiveness of the support, parental views, and child's views (where appropriate) and future action to take which may include a consultation with Early Years Integrated Support.